 - Magnesium glycinate

 - Betaine with pepsin

 - Vitamin D

 #3 Supporting liver detoxification with nutrition and supplements is incredibly important.
 While I didn’t mention this earlier- 60% of T4 to T3 conversion takes place in the liver and many people diagnosed with Hashimotos have low T3 thyroid levels.
-High homocystein levels because of poor methylation may be a potential cause for this.
+High homocysteine levels because of poor methylation may be a potential cause for this.

-#5 from a dietary standpoint- Eat foods rich in sulfur and Foods with natural folate- vegetables like asparagus, broccoli, cabbage, peaches, avocado, spinach, garlic, squash, and grapefruit.
+#5 From a dietary standpoint- Eat foods rich in sulfur and Foods with natural folate- vegetables like asparagus, broccoli, cabbage, peaches, avocado, spinach, garlic, squash, and grapefruit.

 If you or someone you love is struggling with Hashimoto’s Thyroid disease these high sulfur based foods will help replenish glutathione stores which is the bodies master antioxidant.
 And one point I want to quickly make, if you are afraid of eating these food because you heard someone on Facebook or a podcast spout out that these foods cause problems to the thyroid,

 Then please be sure to check out my video titled the Real cause of Goitrogens and thyroid nodules In a video I did a while back.
 Optimize gut health.
 Twenty percent of thyroid hormone conversion occurs, thanks in part to the health of gut microbiota.
 Gut dysbiosis can be another reason for poor T4-T3 conversion.